school-cod/school-cod/README.md

 - 👋 Hi, I’m @school-cod
 - 👀 I’m interested in Data Analysis.
-- 🌱 I’m currently learning Data Analysis on the Udacity Nanodegree Program.
+- 🌱 I’m currently learning Data Science on the Alx Data Science Program.
-- 💞️ I’m looking to collaborate on Kaggle projects.
+- 💞️ I’m looking to collaborate on live projects.
 - 📫 How to reach me (kevinkamanja254@gmail.com)

 <!---